henrybennett94/Blog-It/README.md

 - Testing: Delete: From admin panel, navigate to /admin/blog/post/.
 Select a published post to open it.
 With the post open for editing as per previous step, scroll down to 'Delete' button and select.
 - Result: Delete: Redirected to /delete/ to confirm deletion action with 'Yes, I'm sure', or cancel action with 'No, take me back'.

-#### Comment deletion
-- Expected: Any site user who has posted a comment has the option to delete that comment, by selecting 'Delete' under the comment in the comment section.
-- Testing: Open a post as a logged in user.
-Submit a comment on post.
-Comment unapproved: select 'Delete' button below 'This comment is awaiting approval' message below the comment.
-Comment approved:  select 'Delete' button below the comment.
-'Delete comment?' modal is prompted in both cases.
-Select 'Delete' on modal.
-- Result: Comment is deleted from the post page, with 'Comment deleted!' success  message displayed at the screen top.

-#### Comment editing
-- Expected: Any site user who has posted a comment has the option to edit that comment, by selecting 'Edit' under the comment in the comment section.
-- Testing: Open a post as a logged in user.
-Submit a comment on post.
-Comment unapproved: select 'Edit' button below 'This comment is awaiting approval' message below the comment.
-Comment approved:  select 'Edit' button below the comment.
-Input field refreshes pupulated with the text of comment- amend accordingly and select 'Update' in place of the 'Submit' button.
-- Result: Comment is updated with changes and visibly displays, 'Leave a comment:' section refreshes to be empty, with 'Submit' button as before to be able to create a new comment.
-'Comment updated!' success message displayed at the screen top.

-#### Defensive building
-- Expected: When selecting delete (of a comment, or post if admin), options are presented to confirm deletion action, or to cancel action.
-- Testing: Comments: Click 'Delete' button to prompt 'Delete comment?' modal.
-In modal, select 'Close' to cancel action.
-- Result: Comments: Action is canceled, user returns to post page with their comment still there, unmodified.
-- Testing: Posts: Logged in as admin, go to admin/blog/post/ and open a post.
-Scroll down and select 'Delete'.
-Redirected to blog/post/23/delete/, page which gives options 'Yes, I'm sure' or 'No, take me back'.
-Select 'No, take me back'.
-- Result: Posts: Action is canceled, admin is returned to blog/post/23/change/.
-On viewing posts in admin panel, all posts are present with no change from the view before, and the same on viewing posts on Home page as any site user.
 ---
 ## Testing